AsadbekDeveloper/AsadbekDeveloper/README.md

 ### Glad to see you here!
-I am a graphic designer with web development experience.
-Currently, I'm specializing in mobile development, but I am working as a video editor as well.
+I am a Flutter developer with web development and grpahic design experience.
+Currently, I'm specializing in developing Android and Ios apps.
+I've more than a year of experience in Flutter development and developed 3 large commercial apps and worked on several freelance gigs.

-Currently, I'm mainly interested in Flutter.
-I have experience developing and maintaining an app in Flutter.

 I love a good challenge.
 Send me your tricky app issues!